All Episodes

 Senate and the House.

-I told you, back in November 10th.
+I told you back in November 10th.

 Gingrich can't win.

-He can't get the independents, he just did.
+He can't get the Independents.

-He can't get the women, he just did.
+He can't get the women.

 There's no way he can win.